Michal Kašpárek

 Brotberuf

-bread-and-butter job, main job (often opposed to more creative, but unprofitable work) ¶ Brot + Beruf (en.wiktionary.org)
+bread-and-butter job, main job, day job (often opposed to more creative, but unprofitable work) ¶ Brot + Beruf (en.wiktionary.org)

 bulharská konstanta